 For all of these reasons, CNC machining is highly suited to the prototyping and production of components for electronic devices, from simple handheld devices to expensive pieces of industrial equipment.

-1. CNC machined Printed Circuit Boards (PCBs)
+CNC Machined Printed Circuit Boards (PCBs)

-- Unlike etching, CNC machining doesn’t require chemicals
+- CNC part machining doesn’t require chemicals

-- Can be made in-house, ideal for prototyping
+- It is ideal for prototyping

 - Fast turnaround